purcelba/streeteasy_scrape/README.md

 ## Important

-As of 2/20/2017, Streeteasy.com has blocked web scraping (see https://www.distilnetworks.com/).
+As of 2/20/2017, Streeteasy.com has blocked web scraping (https://www.distilnetworks.com/).